nextgis/docs_ngmobile/source/editing.rst

 To start editing a line it should be first selected by pressing on it.
 It will change its colour to blue.
 Then tap on the pencil icon in Bottom toolbar (item 3 in :numref:`ngmobile_editing_toolbar_pic`).
 The line will change its colour to red and will show all its vertices.
 Current vertex is highlighted in red and has an arrow pointing at it.
 The center of line segment between vertices is also indicated.
 Pressing the center of line segment leads to two new vertex being added to the line.

-New vertex can be moved or otherwise edited right after it has been added.
+Selected vertex can be moved simply by pulling it or arrow pointing at it to a desired place.
 Also a vertex can be moved using buttons from Bottom toolbar - to the center of the screen shown as Red Crosshair marker (item 7 in :numref:`ngmobile_editing_lines_pic`) or to the current device location (see item 8 in :numref:`ngmobile_editing_lines_pic`).

 You can delete the unrequired vertex by highlighting it and tapping delete vertex (see item 6 in :numref:`ngmobile_editing_lines_pic`)